DanieleSalatti/static-file-handler/README.md

 ## Adding custom MIME types

-At the moment it is possible to add custom MIME types only through a method call (`addMIMETypes(Map<String, String> types)`), i.e. it's not possible to set custom MIME types when using the static file handler from the command line.
-This option will be available in a future release.
+It is possible to add custom MIME types through a method call (`addMIMETypes(Map<String, String> types)`), or by editing the config file.

 ## Issues